pyne/pyne/news/pymoab_cleanup.rst

 * PyNE can be build with PyMOAB whitout DAGMC with limited capabilities

-* "--dagmc" added to build PyNE agaisnt DAGMC
+* "--dagmc" flag added to `setup.py` in order to build PyNE against DAGMC

 * Testing PyNE build with PyMOAB (and DAGMC) using Python 2